 Let’s start.

-How Long Can Chicks Stay in Incubator?
+How Long Can Chicks Stay in an Incubator?

 Normally chicks after hatching need to stay in the incubator for 12 to 48 hours to completely dry out and the peeping of the hatched chicks will encourage other chicks that have pipped to hatch faster.